We made it through week 2! Woo-hoo!

-We're definitely still the adjustment phase and I think the younglings are starting to see how homeschool is different from their previous traditional-style school but it might be a few more weeks before we're really comfortable in our routine.
+We're definitely still the adjustment phase, and I think the younglings are starting to see how homeschool is different from their previous traditional-style school but it might be a few more weeks before we're really comfortable in our routine.

 Chore time (aka "Team Work") went well each morning.
 I'm really, really surprised how well they just jump in and get things done as soon as I'm up in the mornings.
 Minimal fussing!
-And they just distribute who does what on their own without too much of my input.
+And they just distribute who does what themselves without too much of my input.
 We're going to start working on really 'finishing' each job (putting away the supplies, not just emptying the dishwasher but putting in the 3 glasses that are waiting in the sink, etc) and being a little more thorough with the work.
 Overall though, they're being very helpful!
 (Perhaps it's the lure of using a dry erase marker to mark off completed tasks???)

 Both are doing well with math.
 It's more of a review at this point in the year.
 Tenor would like to "get to the hard stuff" so I told him he could double-up lessons.
 He declined.
 LOL